dseeni/TechArtDemos/README.md

 - The Gizmo/Object Origin is projected from 3D space into Maya Api Screen Space
 - PySide2/PyQt5 Cursor Position coordinates are converted into API Screen Space coordinates
 - In Screen Space, a 2D vector is created from the cursor position to the object position in 2D Screen Space
-- Delta Angles are computed between the the Mouse Vector and the 6 Screen Space vectors, with the minimum delta returning the closest Axis or Tool Handle to the cursor.
+- Delta Angles are computed between the Mouse Vector and the 6 Screen Space vectors, with the minimum delta returning the closest Axis or Tool Handle to the cursor.
 - In the case of orthographic alignment of the 3D camera, that axis is excluded